mgt306/Restaurant-Reviewer/README.md

 ## Description of Restaurant Reviewer

 # Product Vision
- For students, and adults alike, Restaurant Reivewer allows users to rate more aspects of a restaurant.
+ For students, and adults alike, Restaurant Reviewer allows users to rate more aspects of a restaurant.
 Some of these are staff, ambiance, and service.